Main Content

 Business Registration FAQs

-• Company formation
+• Company incorporation

-• Foreign business licensing
+• Foreign licensing

 • Corporate restructuring

-• Suitable business activities
+• List of business activities to engage in

-• Appointing nominee directors or resident agents
+• Appointment of nominee director/s or resident agent

 Get in touch with us via email or via phone call to learn more.